bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 ##### 10.5.3.2 TicTac's Visible Tree

 The visible tree contains eleven objects.
-One acts as TicTacView's content and is of TicTacBoardClass, a subclass of VisContentClass.
-The other ten are all game pieces of class TicTacPieceClass, a subclass of VisClass.
+One acts as TicTacView's content and is of TicTacBoardClass, a subclass of **VisContentClass**.
+The other ten are all game pieces of class TicTacPieceClass, a subclass of **VisClass**.
 Both the class definitions and the object definitions are given in Code Display 10-4.

 ![](Art/figure_10-4.png)